ays19/ays19/README.md

 # 👋 Hi, I'm Ahsan Yasir Sharar

-A passionate **Software Engineer** and **Learner** with a knack for developing innovative solutions.
-My expertise spans various technologies, including Python, PHP, and web development frameworks.

-I'm currently pursuing a **B.Sc. in Computer Science and Engineering** at **United International University** while building impactful projects and exploring cutting-edge technologies.
+I am Ahsan Yasir Sharar, a **Software Engineer** and graduate in Computer Science and Engineering with a strong passion for technology-driven innovation.
+I am particularly drawn to ColabHero's mission of fostering collaboration and creating impactful solutions.

 ---